programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 We'll use Bokeh and Pandas to address some of the following questions:

 - What types and weights of munitions were dropped during WWII?
 What patterns can we initially discern in the use of different types of munitions?
-- How do the types and weights of munitions dropped change over the course of the War?
-How do they correspond to major military events?
+- How did the types and weights of munitions dropped change over the course of the War?
+How do these changes correspond to major military events?
 - What targets were munitions dropped on during the war?
 Were particular types of munitions limited to certain theaters of operations or targets?

-##Other Possible Datasets
+## Other Possible Datasets

 If this dataset doesn't fit your interests or if you'd like more practice after completing this tutorial, here are a few other interesting datasets that you might consider: